emiliqn101/ToDoApp/README.md

 Django To-Do List

 This is a basic To-Do List application that allows users to create tasks, mark them as completed, and delete them.

-The project was created in about 3-4 hours as my first Django project.
+**Time to Complete: 3 hours**

 Tech Stack: